cellux/blog/contents/articles/diy-linux-with-buildroot-part-1/index.md

   </tr>
 </table>

-The system hostname and the banner can be set to anything you wish.
+The system hostname and the banner can be anything you wish.

 `Dynamic using mdev` means that:

-1. we will use the kernel-provided `devtmpfs` filesystem for `/dev` which is automatically populated as Linux detects new hardware
+1. we will use the kernel-provided `devtmpfs` filesystem for `/dev` - this pseudo fs is automatically populated when Linux detects new hardware
 2. we'll be able to write hotplug scripts to handle device attach/disconnect events, which sounds nice

-The getty baudrate is 38400 because that's what I've found in my `/etc/inittab`.
+The getty baudrate is 38400 because that's what I've seen in my `/etc/inittab`.

 ###### Package selection for target